jfhmunhoz/opengl-fps-game/README.md

     The rat moves based on a cubic Bézier curve with each point located at one corner of the map.

 * **Time-Based Animation:**
-    All movement is based on delta Time which is the time elapsed since the last frame.
-This makes so that the game works the same in different computers.
+    All movement(player, enemies, orb) is based on delta time which is the time elapsed since the last frame.
+This makes the game works the same in different computers.

 ## Building and Running